-- b. a fingerprint search submitted to the Federal Bureau of Investigation with a return report to the submitting agency that such person has no felony record, - a psychologist licensed by the State of Oklahoma and has been evaluated to be suitable to serve as a peace officer in the State of Oklahoma, - d. the employing agency has verified that such person has a high school diploma or a GED equivalency certificate as recognized by state law, - e. such person is not participating in a deferred sentence agreement for a felony, a crime involving moral turpitude or a crime of domestic violence, and does not have any criminal charges pending in any court in this state, another state, in tribal court or pursuant to the United States Code, - f. such person is not currently subject to an order of the Council revoking, suspending, or accepting a voluntary surrender of peace officer certification, - g. such person has not been involuntarily committed to a mental institution in the state of Oklahoma and is not currently undergoing treatment for a mental illness, condition or disorder.
-For purposes of this subsection, "currently undergoing treatment for mental illness, condition or disorder" means the person has been diagnosed by a licensed physician, psychologist, or licensed mental health professional as being afflicted with a substantial disorder of thought, mood, perception, psychological orientation or memory that significantly impairs judgment, behavior, capacity to recognize reality, or ability to meet the ordinary demands of life and such condition continues to exist,
+- c. such person has undergone psychological evaluation by a psychologist licensed by the State of Oklahoma and has been evaluated to be suitable to serve as a peace officer in the State of Oklahoma, - d. the employing agency has verified that such person has a high school diploma or a GED equivalency certificate as recognized by state law, - e. such person is not participating in a deferred sentence agreement for a felony, a crime involving moral turpitude or a crime of domestic violence, and does not have any criminal charges pending in any court in this state, another state, in tribal court or pursuant to the United States Code, - f. such person is not currently subject to an order of the Council revoking, suspending, or accepting a voluntary surrender of peace officer certification, - g. such person is not currently undergoing treatment for a mental illness, condition or disorder.
+For purposes of this subsection, "currently undergoing treatment for mental illness, condition or disorder" means the person has been diagnosed by a licensed physician, psychologist, or licensed mental health professional as being afflicted with a substantial disorder of thought, mood, perception, psychological orientation or memory that significantly impairs judgment, behavior, capacity to recognize reality, or ability to meet the ordinary demands of life and such condition continues to exist, - h. such person is twenty-one (21) years of age.
+Provided, this requirement shall not affect those persons who are already employed as a police or peace officer prior to November 1, 1985, and - such person has provided proof of United States citizenship or resident alien status, pursuant to an employment eligibility verification form from the United States Citizenship and Immigration Services.

-- h. such person is twenty-one (21) twenty-five (25) years of age.
-Provided, this requirement shall not affect those persons who are already employed as a police or peace officer prior to November 1, 1985, and - i. such person has provided proof of United States citizenship or permanent resident alien status, pursuant to an employment eligibility verification form from the United States Citizenship and Immigration Services, - j. such person has provided a full and complete statement regarding any involvement in an incident that resulted in a loss of life. - 2.
-To aid the evaluating psychologist in interpreting the test results, including automated scoring and interpretations, the employing agency shall provide the psychologist a statement confirming the identity of the individual taking the test as the person who is employed or seeking employment as a peace officer of the agency and attesting that it administered the psychological instrument in accordance with standards within the test document.
-The psychologist shall report to the employing agency the evaluation of the assessment instrument and may include any additional recommendations to assist the employing agency in determining whether to certify to the Council on Law Enforcement Education and Training that the person being evaluated is suitable to serve as a peace officer in the State of Oklahoma.
+2. To aid the evaluating psychologist in interpreting the test results including automated scoring and interpretations, the employing agency shall provide the psychologist a statement confirming the identity of the individual taking the test as the person who is employed or seeking employment as a peace officer of the agency and attesting that it administered the psychological instrument in accordance with standards within the test document.
+The psychologist shall report to the employing agency the evaluation of the assessment instrument and may include any additional recommendations to assist the employing agency in determining whether to certify to the Council on Law Enforcement Education and Training that the person being evaluated is suitable to serve as a peace officer in the State of Oklahoma this state.
 No additional procedures or requirements shall be imposed for performance of the psychological evaluation.
-The psychological instrument utilized shall be evaluated by a psychologist licensed by the State of Oklahoma, and the employing agency shall certify to the Council that the evaluation was conducted in accordance with this provision and that the employee or applicant is suitable to serve as a peace officer in the State of Oklahoma.
+The psychological instrument utilized shall be evaluated by a psychologist licensed by the State of Oklahoma, and the employing agency shall certify to the Council that the evaluation was conducted in accordance with this provision and that the employee or applicant is suitable to serve as a peace officer in the State of Oklahoma this state.